Utterly 100% accepted and celebrated for who I am

 Please note that if accepted you will be given a code number to register for your free ticket.
 Your place is only confirmed on completion of this registration.

 This team will take tickets, check people in and issue wristbands.
 They will ensure any under 18 wristbands have a contact number written on them.
 Wristbands must be issued to everyone.
 Security and stewards will also operate around the main gate and box office area to assist box office crew if required.
 The box office will be open from 10am to 10pm.
-We will not have any ticket sales at the gate.
+We may have some ticket sales at the gate.
+We will also be selling programmes.

 Shifts:

-4 lots of 4-hour shifts.
-Each person does 1 shift per day Wednesday-Friday, plus also a shift on either Saturday or Sunday.
+Shifts: 4 x 4-hour shifts.
+Each person does 1 shift per day Thursday - Sunday

 Food: